sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20015
 ^^^^^

-:Message: SFTPPlus home folder for user %(username)s is empty.
+:Message: Let's Encrypt certificate for "%(domains)s" generated at"%(path)s".
-:Groups: operational, session, failure
+:Groups: operational, process, informational
-:From version: 1.6.0
+:From version: 5.11.0
-:To version: 3.0.0
 :Description: None
 :Data:
-  :username: Name of the authenticated account.
+  :domains: Comma-separated domain names for the new certificate.

+  :path: Path to the directory where the key and the certificates were saved.